Events and entertainment at Alert Level 1

 Serving food and drinks

-If you are providing food and drinks everyone must be seated to be served.
+At all other event facilities, if you are providing food and drinks everyone must be seated at a table to eat and drink.
+Tables should be spaced 1 metre apart to help with physical distancing.
 Workers serving food and drinks must wear a face covering.

-Attendees can buy food and drink from the bar area, but they must sit down to eat or drink.
+If your event is not licenced, attendees can buy food and drink from the counter area but they must be seated at a table to eat or drink.

 We encourage you to use contactless payment options for selling tickets.
 Ask attendees to buy their tickets online, before they come to the event to avoid queueing at the venue.